JanGaida/Set-Scheduling-Priority/README.md

 ```

 <ins>*Disclaimer:*</ins><br>
-Whitespaces in the filepaths must be escaped, ie. instead of "C:\Program Files" use "C:\PROGRA~1\..".
+Whitespaces in the filepaths must be escaped, ie. instead of "C:\Program Files" use "C:\PROGRA~1\\..".<br>
+Script requires adminstrator-permission to change to 'REALTIME'-Priority.